Chemistry

 CHGN560GRADUATE SEMINAR, M.S.
 (M.S.-level seminar )1.0

-Students should enroll in CHGN560 in the first semester of their degree program.
-A minimum of 36 credits, including at least 18 credits of course work, is required.
-At least 15 of the required 18 credits of course work must be taken in the Department of Chemistry at Mines.
-The total hours of course work required are determined on an individual basis by the student's thesis committee.
+A minimum of 30 credits, including at least 18 credits of coursework, is required.
+At least 15 of the required 18 credits of coursework must be taken in the Department of Chemistry at Mines.
+Although full-time students are expected to maintain continuous enrollment in CHGN560, only one credit of CHGN560 may be applied to the 18-credit coursework requirement.
+The total hours of coursework required are determined on an individual basis by the student's thesis committee.

 Research-Intensive MS Degree: Mines undergraduates who enter the graduate program through the combined BS/MS program may use this option (thesis-based MS) to acquire a research-intensive MS degree by minimizing the time spent on coursework.
-This option requires a minimum of 12 hours of coursework up to six hours of which may be double counted from the student's undergraduate studies at Mines (see below).
+This option requires a minimum of 12 hours of chemistry-focused coursework up to 6 hours of which may be double counted from the student's undergraduate studies at Mines (see below).
+Although full-time students are expected to maintain continuous enrollment in CHGN560, only one credit of CHGN560 may be applied to the 18-credit coursework requirement.

 Course work24.0